Pirates vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Pirates have posted a mark of 2-5.
+- The Pirates have played as the underdog in seven of their past 10 games and have gone 3-4 in those contests.

-- When it comes to the total, the Pirates and their foes are 7-3-0 in their last 10 contests.
+- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their opponents are 7-3-0 when it comes to hitting the over.

-- The Pirates have covered the runline in all of their previous 10 games (one of those games had a spread.
+- The Pirates have covered the runline in the one of their previous 10 games that had a set runline.

 Read More About This Game